EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Machine Learning/Modeling/Pricing and Revenue Optimization.md

 - For example, one article estimated that in 2018 Amazon changed 2.5 million prices every day*.

-- “Traditional price-sensitivity research can cost up to $300,000 for each product category and take anywhere from six to ten weeks to complete. . . .
+- “Traditional price-sensitivity research can cost up to USD 300,000 for each product category and take anywhere from six to ten weeks to complete. . . .
 On the Internet, however, prices can be tested continually in real time, and customers’ responses can be instantly received”

 - Because of this success, machine learning is often offered as a panacea for any complex business decision*.